Covers of surfaces, Kleinian groups, and the curve complex: Introduction

-Unfortunately, this question cannot be answered using \cite{RafiSchleimer} because their techniques do not pin down how the constant $C$ depends on $\deg(p)$ and $\chi(S)$.
-Therefore, our approach to the question is to prove the following theorem:
+Unfortunately, this question cannot be answered using Rafi--Schleimer \cite{RafiSchleimer} as their techniques do not pin down how the constant $C$ depends on $\deg(p)$ and $\chi(S)$.
+Therefore, our approach to Question \ref{lifts} is to prove the following theorem: